ibexa/documentation-user/docs/getting_started/get_started.md

 ![Login screen](img/login_form.png "Login screen")

+### Edit user profile

+You can edit your profile and modify the following data:

+- avatar
+- first and last name
+- department
+- position
+- location
+- signature

+In the upper-right corner, click the avatar icon.
+From the drop-down menu, select **Profile**.

+In the User profile screen, in the **Summary section**, click **Edit**.

+Go to Image and click Upload file or drag and drop your photo.

+Now your avatar photo has been uploaded and is visible in the Back Office.

+If you don't set the your own image, a default avatar with your initials is then displayed.

 ### Change the password and other user settngs

 You can access your user settings on the right side of the top bar: